xanth/20487D-Developing-Microsoft-Azure-and-Web-Services/Instructions/20487D_MOD08_LAB_MANUAL.md

 # Module 8: Diagnostics and Monitoring

-# Lab: Collect and view ETW events
+# Lab: Monitoring ASP.NET Core with ETW and LTTng

 #### Scenario